two robotic arms

 When it comes to manufacturing more complex parts, thermoplastics outshine the competition.
 Parts can be manufactured in minutes instead of hours, and in fact, customers can benefit by as much as an 80% reduction in manufacturing cycle time for the same part that’s even lighter.

-Using a combination of materials, manufacturing processes and unmatched expertise, integrated thermoplastic composites—like access doors, engine nacelles, flight control surfaces and interiors—are lighter in weight and affordable due to their unique welding capabilities, which minimizes and even eliminates the need for fasteners.
-And, these aerospace composite structures can be manufactured and installed on aircraft where traditional thermosets cannot be present, due to the higher-temperature properties and durability that are characteristic of thermoplastics.
+Using a combination of materials, manufacturing processes, and unmatched expertise, integrated thermoplastic composites—like access doors, engine nacelles, flight control surfaces and interiors—are lighter in weight and more affordable.
+This is due to their unique welding properties which minimize and eliminate the need for fasteners.
+These structures are also better suited for harsh environments.

 Benefits of thermoplastic composites